litixsoft/log4js-node-mongodb/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](http://gruntjs.com/).

 ## Release History
+### v2.2.0
+* Fix problem when saving data which includes mongodb ObjectID's

 ### v2.1.0
 * Add property `connectionOptions` to configuration options